 Five Recipes From Victorian England

-I don’t know how you’re planning to celebrate the return of Copper to BBCAMERICA, on Sunday June 23 (10pm/9c), but I’m thinking of having an all-day Victorian pig-out.
+I don’t know how you’re planning to celebrate the return of Ripper Street to BBC AMERICA on Wednesday, April 29, but I’m thinking of having an all-day Victorian pig-out.
 Who’s with me?

 The rules are pretty simple, all you need to do is eat Victorian recipes all day long, and by the time the credits roll, you’ll be as one with the 1800s.

-Naturally, as the era was defined by an English Queen – even in New York, where Copper is set – the food should be English too, so here are five recipes to get your gastronomic dalliances off to a swinging start.
+Naturally, as the era was defined by an English Queen, the food should be English too, so here are five recipes to get your gastronomic dalliances off to a swinging start.

 Let’s kick things off with a little drink, shall we?